-The Kitikmeot Inuit Association was incorporated in 1976 to represent and defend the interests of the Kitikmeot Inuit.
+The Kitikmeot Inuit Association (KIA) was incorporated in 1976 to represent and promote the interests of the Kitikmeot Inuit.
 Our priorities were the land claims process and political and economic development.

 Over the years our responsibilities and goals have changed.
-With the signing of the Nunavut Land Claims Agreement (NLCA) in 1993 and again in 1999 with the creation of Nunavut, our role and responsibilities have changed significantly.
-The Kitikmeot Inuit Association now manages approximately 96 regional responsibilities and enforces Inuit rights guaranteed under the Nunavut Land Claims Agreement.
+With the signing of the Nunavut Agreement in 1993 and again in 1999 with the creation of Nunavut, our role and responsibilities have changed significantly.
+The Kitikmeot Inuit Association now manages approximately 96 regional responsibilities and enforces Inuit rights guaranteed under the Nunavut Agreement.

 Our vision is “KIA is an organization that manages lands and resources that support traditional and cultural values, and provides economic and social benefits to Kitikmeot Inuit.
 Through our efforts, Inuit have a strong sense of pride and identity, pursue higher education, and speak and write in our Inuit language”.